The Repo Is The Company

 If your entire business is in the repo

-Every department is 10x smarter.
-Every function is 10x cheaper.
-Every output is 10x faster.
+Every department gets smarter.
+Every function gets cheaper.
+Every output gets faster — overnight.

 06